 c.
-Effects that are potentially significant off-site impacts and cumulative impacts which were not discussed in the prior EIR prepared for the General Plan.
+Effects that are potentially significant off-site impacts and cumulative impacts that were not discussed in the prior EIR prepared for the General Plan.

 There are no potentially significant off-site and/or cumulative impacts which the General Plan or Specific Plan EIRs failed to evaluate.
-The proposed Project is consistent with the density and use characteristics of the development considered by the General Plan or Specific Plan EIRs and would represent a small part of the growth that was forecast for build-out of the General Plan.
-The General Plan or Specific Plan EIRs considered the incremental impacts of the future development, such as the Project and planned Roseland Village project, and no potentially significant off-site or cumulative impacts have been identified which were not previously evaluated.
+The proposed Project is within the scope of the General Plan and Specific Plan EIRs and would represent a small part of the growth that was forecast for build-out of the General Plan.
+The General Plan and Specific Plan EIRs considered the incremental impacts of the future development, such as the Project and planned Roseland Village project, and no potentially significant off-site or cumulative impacts have been identified which were not previously evaluated.